 Some experts say that part of the reason for this trend may be due to a drop in divorces among Millennials.
 Though some try to explain that theory away, others insist that these lower rates will continue.
-They also point out that, when Millennials actually do get divorced, they handle the entire process much differently than older people.
+They also point out that, when Millennials actually do get divorced, they handle the entire process much differently.
 If you are part of this demographic here in Indiana, it may interest you to learn just how Millennials may have changed divorce.

 The percentages of “I do” and “I don’t anymore”

 One researcher claims that, from 2008 to 2016, the rate of divorce fell by 18%.
 Though some say that is due to plummeting marriage rates among Millennials, the same researcher says he believes this will go on.
 He even went so far as to suggest that, when people enter their 40s, if they are still married, their chance of divorce drops significantly.

 Even considering these falling rates, it isn’t unheard of for Millennials to get a divorce.
 When it happens, divorce professionals report that many of the circumstances have changed compared to older generations, mostly financially.
 Millennials seem more willing to sign prenuptial agreements, as both of them have assets to bring into the union.
 That also means that this demographic is more likely to marry for love instead of to secure their future.